chilubagh/Building-data-pipeline-with-reddit_API/README.md

 I terminated my docker and airlow after 24 hours and also paused AWS Redshift since i didnt want to incur cost.
 The following commands were used

-1. Terminate AWS resources
+Terminate AWS resources

    `terraform destroy`
-2. Stop and delete containers, delete volumes with database data and download images.
+Stop and delete containers, delete volumes with database data and download images.
 To do so, navigate to the airflow directory you first ran docker-compose up and run the following:

 `docker-compose down --volumes --rmi all`

+To remove all stopped containers,images and all dagling build cache.

+`docker system prune`